 I have a young and energetic spirit which is evident with my clients as we conquer each step of the loan process.
 I am excited to bring my creativity, tech skills, and passion to the Commerce team.
 I absolutely love working and interacting with people, especially as they embark on the exciting adventure of homeownership.

-I am recently engaged and we are planning our dream wedding!
-Outside of wedding planning and work you can me catch me spending time outdoors hiking, kayaking and playing with our dogs!
+Outside of work you can catch me gardening, hiking, kayaking and playing with our dogs!

 I am very excited to offer you our new mobile app which is designed to make getting your home loan approved and closed as fast and easy as possible.

 All I need is your name, email & mobile phone number.
 I will text you instructions on how to get started.

 The federal government gives each of us an allowance to gift anybody $15,000 per year without incurring any gift tax.
 This $15,000/year replenishes every year, and it’s $15,000 per person.
 So, theoretically, I could gift every person that I know $15,000 today, and then another $15,000 next year and the year after, and there would be NO gift tax.
 The limit was $14,000 in 2017, and it went up to $15,000 in 2018.